HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 mgifford_bio: Mike Gifford is CivicActions' Open Standards & Practices Lead.
 He is also a thought leader on open government, digital accessibility and sustainability.
 He has served as a Drupal Core Accessibility Maintainer and also a W3C Invited Expert.
 He is a recognized authoring tool accessibility expert and contributor to the W3C's Draft Web Sustainability Guidelines (WSG) 1.0.
 featured_quote: Most modern governments have committed to either WCAG 2.0 AA or WCAG 2.1 AA.
 It is clear that the implementation of these policies isn't being equally delivered.
 featured_stat_1: 40.2%
-featured_stat_label_1: Of desktop sites and 39.3% of mobile sites have at least one role="presentation"
+featured_stat_label_1: Of desktop sites and 39.3% of mobile sites have at least one `role="presentation"`.
 featured_stat_2: 0.1%
 featured_stat_label_2: Sites with `<audio>` elements include a `<track>` element.
 featured_stat_3: 56.6%